 The lesson here is simple.
-By opening up to international trade in recent decades, China has been surfing on the global economy with success so far - but not fully.
-The Nordic economies have followed a similar strategy before as well as after international financial integration.
+By opening up to international trade in recent decades, China has been surfing the global economy with success so far - but not to the full extent.
+The Nordic economies followed a similar strategy both before and after international financial integration.
 This suggests that financial opening is not a threat to the growth performance of China.

-6. Conclusions
+7. Conclusions

-This report has identified a set of policy lessons or policy recommendations from the experience of the process of financial liberalization, of the ensuing financial crisis and recovery in Scandinavia during the period 1985-2000 deemed relevant for China today.
-These are: (1) financial liberalization can be implemented without creating a deep financial crisis, (2) a thorough understanding by policy-makers and financial market participants of the behavioral and institutional linkages within the financial system and to the rest of the economy and the workings of open financial markets is central to make financial liberalization successful, (3) policy-makers should pay careful attention to initial conditions concerning regulation, taxes and exchange rate arrangements when moving towards financial openness, (4) the financial supervisory system should be reformed prior to or simultaneously with financial liberalization, (5) a big bang approach to financial liberalization as applied by the Nordics should be avoided, instead a cautious one by liberalizing in small, yet substantive steps is to be preferred, and (6) the long-run effects of financial liberalization are most likely to be highly beneficial for China.
-A well-functioning financial system is a key determinant of growth and transformation.
-To maintain the present status quo of financial underdevelopment brings high costs and the risk of future abrupt - and thus very damaging - changes.
+This report has identified a set of policy lessons or policy recommendations from the experience of the process of financial liberalization, of the ensuing financial crisis and recovery in Scandinavia during the period 1985-2000 that are deemed relevant for China today.
+These are as follows: (1) financial liberalization can be implemented without creating a deep financial crisis, (2) a thorough understanding by policy-makers and financial market participants of the behavioural and institutional linkages within the financial system and to the rest of the economy and the workings of open financial markets is central to making financial liberalization successful, (3) policy-makers should pay careful attention to initial conditions concerning regulation, taxes and exchange rate arrangements when moving towards financial openness, (4) the financial supervisory system should be reformed prior to or simultaneously with financial liberalization, (5) a "big bang" approach to financial liberalization as applied by the Nordics should be avoided, preferring instead a cautious approach by liberalizing in small, but substantive steps, and (6) the long-run effects of financial liberalization are most likely to be highly beneficial for China.
+A properly functioning financial system is a key determinant of growth and transformation.
+Maintaining the present status quo of financial underdevelopment brings high costs and the risk of abrupt - and thus very damaging - changes in the future.

-These policy recommendations should be viewed as a package as they are closely related.
-It is not sufficient to select a few, ignoring others.
-The approach to financial reform should be system-wide, otherwise there is a great risk that it will create problems along the road to financial openness.
+These policy recommendations should be viewed as a package, because they are closely related.
+It is not sufficient to select a few and ignore the others.
+The approach to financial reform should be system-wide; otherwise there is a great risk that it will create problems along the road to financial openness.

-Financial reform and liberalization strike us as urgent issues as China's transition to a marketbased economy is far from completed.
-Yet, given the complexity of the challenges ahead, arising from the intricate interdependencies with progress in other reform areas and the need for maintaining stability, future financial reforms need to strike a careful balance between being gradual and substantive.
+Financial reform and liberalization strike us as urgent issues, as China's transition to a market-based economy is far from completed.
+Yet, given the complexity of the challenges ahead, arising from the intricate interdependencies with progress in other areas of reform and the need for maintaining stability, future financial reforms need to strike a careful balance between being gradual and substantive.